Azaleas: Care Tips To Keep Them Thriving

 Care Tips

-• Light: Prefers filtered shade to morning sun in our area.
+- Light: Prefers filtered shade to morning sun.

-• When to Plant: Plant azaleas in late winter, early spring, or in fall.
-Give each planting good soil for new roots by digging a wide hole—only as deep as the rootball—and partially filling the hole with E.B.
-Stone Organics Azalea, Camellia & Acid Planting Mix before planting.
+- When to Plant: Plant azaleas in late winter, early spring, or in fall.
+Give each planting good soil for new roots by digging a wide hole—only as deep as the rootball—and partially filling the hole with an organic acid planting mix before planting.

 By following these care tips, you can ensure that your azaleas remain healthy and beautiful for many years to come.
 Whether you are an experienced gardener or just starting out, azaleas are a wonderful addition to your garden.
 Happy planting!